bbkbarbar/Serial_PWM_Driver_with_OLED/README.md

 It get commands from any other device over serial communication. (e.g.: from a Raspberry Pi or a Bluetooth Serial module) It need to be able to control any DC device at least with 5A power consumption per channel.
 Need to elecrically separete output channels from MCU circuit and from connected serial device.
+Output channels 0, 1, 2 (planned to use for RGB) need to be updated in same time even if any of those channels has no new value (e.g. new commands contains only the red and green values)

 ##### <a name="Device"> Used MCU: </a>